ONLYOFFICE/document-server-proxy/nginx/Readme.md

 ## Ansible-playbook

-Also DocumentServer can be installed on virtual_path behind nginx proxy with ansible.
+Also DocumentServer can be installed on virtual path behind nginx proxy with ansible.
 Below present playbook that you can use for it.
+For correct execute role you need define `ds_virtual_path` variable, after that backend documentserver will be available at `<server_address>/ds_virtual_path`

        - hosts: all